-For the purpose of this return:
+For the purposes of this return:

-NI Water is obliged to inspect its customer premises for compliance with the requirements of the Regulations and the Department for Infrastructure (DfI) Water and Drainage Policy Division (WDPD) is deemed the Regulator of this activity.
-Noncompliance may result in the NI Water legal team taking formal enforcement action against customers.
-NI Water and WDPD meet quarterly to discuss issues arising under the Regulations, compliance activities, and contraventions.
+NI Water is obliged to inspect its customers' premises for compliance with the requirements of the Regulations and the Department for Infrastructure (Dfl) Water and Drainage Policy Division (WDPD) is deemed the Regulator of this activity.
+Non-compliance may result in the NI Water legal team taking formal enforcement action against customers.
+NI Water and WDPD meet quarterly to discuss issues arising under the Regulations, compliance activities and contraventions.

-Government codes known as the Standard Industrial Classification (SIC) of economic activity codes are used by NI Water to generate fluid categories.
-These are then used to define risk categories associated with different types of domestic and non-domestic properties.
+Government codes known as the Standard Industrial Classification (SIC) of economic activity codes are used by NI Water to generate fluid categories, these are then used to define risk categories associated with different types of domestic and non-domestic properties.

 NI Water's implementation of the 2009 regulations is detailed at Appendix 5 herein.
-Detailed below are the numbers of inspections completed, contraventions observed, and contraventions awaiting customer resolutions.
-The ongoing COVID 19 pandemic affected the inspection programme, with adherence to lockdowns and restrictions, limiting the scope of inspection activity.
+Detailed below are the numbers of inspections completed, contraventions observed and contraventions awaiting customer resolutions.
+The 2020/2021 inspection programme was affected by COVID-19 lockdown/restrictions.

 Description Number

 Number of Domestic and Non Domestic Inspections

-Proactive Inspections 405
+Proactive Inspections 436

-Reactive Inspection 96
+Reactive Inspection 133

-Total number of all Inspections 501

-Number of Premises/Bodies visited 501
+Number of Premises/Bodies visited 569

-Number of Contraventions Active recorded 360
+Number of Contraventions Active recorded (All FC1-5s) 1401

-Number of Contraventions Closed 231
+Number of Contraventions Closed (FC4-5s) 286

-Number of Outstanding Contraventions 129
+Number of Outstanding Contraventions 160

 Number of Inspections with outstanding contraventions > 3 months passed to NI Water Legal Department 0